Cameroon Climate

 This month in numbers

-Cameroon experienced its 8th warmest April on record in 2026, with an average temperature of 26.77°C, marking an anomaly of +1.2°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Cameroon experienced its 8th warmest April on record, with an average temperature of 26.77°C, marking an anomaly of +1.2°C compared to the 1961–1990 baseline.
+The period of February–April 2026 was the 4th warmest on record for Cameroon, with an average temperature of 27.16°C, a significant +1.7°C above the baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.

 What changed